dankamongmen/notcurses/USAGE.md

 // which (rows * cols * 4) bytes are actual non-padding data.
 struct ncvisual* ncvisual_from_rgba(const void* rgba, int rows,
                                     int rowstride, int cols);

+// ncvisual_from_rgba(), but the pixels are 4-byte RGBx.
+A is filled in
+// throughout using 'alpha'. rowstride must be a multiple of 4. struct ncvisual* ncvisual_from_rgb_packed(const void* rgba, int rows,
+                                          int rowstride, int cols, int alpha);

+// ncvisual_from_rgba(), but the pixels are 3-byte RGB.
+A is filled in
+// throughout using 'alpha'.
+struct ncvisual* ncvisual_from_rgb_loose(const void* rgba, int rows,
+                                         int rowstride, int cols, int alpha);

 // ncvisual_from_rgba(), but for BGRA.
 struct ncvisual* ncvisual_from_bgra(struct notcurses* nc, const void* bgra,